 Vance-Granville Community College

 The accounting program at Vance-Granville Community College is one of the nation’s best associate degrees in accounting.
 All courses are offered on campus and some are offered in the evening or online.
 On top of a solid business and finance foundation, accounting students can also expect to round out their curriculum with classes in communications, computer applications, financial analysis, critical thinking skills, and ethics.
 VGCC has a student-to-faculty ratio of 16 to 1.

 The B.S. in Business degree at Indiana University Northwest has a concentration in Accounting/Financial Information Systems for students interested in pursuing the Certified Public Accounting (CPA) designation and for students who are interested in the Certified Financial Management (CFM) or the Certified Management Accountant (CMA) designation.
 Students who wish to pursue the CPA in Indiana need more than a bachelor’s degree and are encouraged to continue with the Masters of Business Administration (MBA) degree or Post-Baccalaureate Certificate in Accounting (PBCA) programs in order to fulfill these requirements.
 A total of 120 credits are required in this program which is accredited by the AACSB.

-Here’s our guide for an online masters degree in accounting.
+Here’s our guide for a masters degree in accounting:

 - Associate degree in accounting guide